noahehall/theBookOfNoah/databases/mongodb.md

       - isolation
       - performance
       - consistency
+      - many-to-many (M:N) relationships
+        - you can retrieve all the related data at the db level
+          - does not require application level joins
     - disadvantages
       - queries return the entire document (overload)
         - the larger the document, the more ram required